kaylh/old-RetroBat-obsolete/readme.md

 ## Credits

 - EmulationStation (C) 2014 Alec Lofquist, contributions from community.
-- EmulationStation FCAMOD by Fabrice Caruso, Batocera ES by Batocera as well as RetroBat ES for RetroBat.
 - RetroArch by Libretro Team.
 - game-icons.net/1x1/lorc by Lorc.